jlrifer/chaoss-product-comparison/03_apache-kibble.md

 The number of insertions by an author indicates how many times an author has inserted to the project.
 Currently information on only the top 5 authors is available.

 ### Filters
 Metrics may be evaluated by date or repository source.

+#### Commit History
+Commit History shows how many commits have been made to the repositories over a specified time period.

+#### Active Developers Per Month
+Compares the amount of commiters and authors that were active each month.

+#### Lines Changed
+Lines Changed compares the number of insertions and deletions made to the repositories each day.

+#### Code Evolution
+Code Evolution shows the number of code, comment, and blank lines in the code each month.

+#### Top Repos by Lines of Code
+This metric shows which repositories have the most lines of codes.

+#### Top Repos by Commits
+This metric shows which repositories have the most commits

+### Pony Factor
+Pony factor is “the lowest number of committers whose total contribution constitutes the majority of the codebase.”
+A more in depth explanation of this metric can be found here: https://ke4qqq.wordpress.com/2015/02/08/pony-factor-math/

 ### Data Visualization Examples
 #### Commit Trends